-- Meanwhile make the sauce.
-Melt the butter and sugar together, add the cream and chocolate and bring to the boil.
-Simmer for 30 seconds then strain and keep warm and covered.
+- Meanwhile, make the sauce.
+Melt the butter and sugar together, add the cream and chocolate and bring to a boil.
+Simmer for 30 seconds, then strain and keep warm and covered.

-- Incidentally, I once made a version of this pudding for the BBC, and it was the most calorific pudding they had ever had, no, I'm not going to tell you how many, I just want you to enjoy it free from guilt.
-Its gorgeous I promise!
+- Incidentally, I once made a version of this pudding for the BBC, and it was the most calorific pudding they had ever had.
+No, I'm not going to tell you how many; I want you to enjoy it free from guilt.
+It's gorgeous, I promise!

 Add ingredients from Vickery TV straight to your favourite online supermarket